A Public Service of Santa Fe Community College

 The first Saturday of each month join Slow Food Santa Fe’s Lissa Johnson and Nina Rosenberg and their guests.
 The Slow Food Santa Fe, the local chapter of a national and international grassroots organization promoting food that is “good, clean and fair,” focus on perspectives from the local food community.

-On the second Saturday of the month in the Santa Fe Extension Master Gardener edition, Christine Salem and Alexa Bradford join in conversation with local gardening experts, environmentalists, seed stewards, and policy-makers.
+On the second Saturday of the month in the Santa Fe Extension Master Gardener edition, Alexa Bradford joins in conversation with local gardening experts, environmentalists, seed stewards, and policy-makers.
 Tune in for high desert gardening tips, news, events, and gardening inspiration.
-Every other month Tom Dominguez, Santa Fe County Extension Agent weighs in with gardening advice and updates on the Master Gardeners and other County Extension programs.

 And finally, the last Saturday of every month Jannine Cabossel , the Tomato Lady, shares her vegetable gardening expertise and advice for each coming month in the Home Grown New Mexico edition.